ZengineHQ/developers/js-api/tutorials/record-board.md

     </div>

 </script>
+{% endraw %}
 {% endhighlight %}

+## Part 2

 At this point you should have a functional plugin that will display form folders as columns listing form records.
 If you don't have any folders, you may only see one column.
-In part 2, we will work on making the plugin more useful by adding the ability to add folders and move records between lists.
+In <a href="{{site.baseurl}}/js-api/tutorials/record-board-2.html">part 2</a>, we will work on making the plugin more useful by adding the ability to add folders and move records between lists.